intelligentplant/IntelligentPlant.BackgroundTasks/README.md

     public void SendEmail(string recipient, string subject, string content) {
-        _backgroundTaskService.QueueBackgroundWorkItem(async ct => {
+        _backgroundTaskService.QueueBackgroundWorkItem(async (activity, ct) => {
+            // Create a child activity associated with the parent activity we were passed. using (var childActivity = s_activitySource.StartActivity("send_email", ActivityKind.Client, activity?.Id)) {
+                childActivity?.SetTag("recipient", recipient);

                 // The provided cancellation token will fire when the application is shutting down. await SendEmailInternal(recipient, subject, content, ct);
+            }
         });
     }
 }
 ```

+Note that our work item delegate accepts a `System.Diagnostics.Activity?` parameter.
+When this is non-null, we can use it to provide trace information to the host application.

 By default, the `CancellationToken` provided to the work item will fire when the application is shutting down.
 The [BackgroundTaskServiceExtensions](./src/IntelligentPlant.BackgroundTasks/BackgroundTaskServiceExtensions.cs) class contains extension methods that allow you to specify additional `CancellationToken` instances for the work item.
 In these scenarios, a composite of the master token and all of the additional tokens is passed to the work item.
 Examples of when you might want to use this functionality include starting a long-running background task from an object that should stop when the object is disposed, e.g.